Benefits of Outdoor Play

 15. Increases awareness of the immediate environment and sensitivity to the feelings of other living beings through stories, games, songs, and craft activities

-16. Develops a sense of history by exploring ancient monuments or archaeological sites that have been preserved from past generations
+16. Develop a sense of history by exploring ancient monuments or archaeological sites that have been preserved from past generations

 17. Enhances awareness of wildlife habitats and encourages an understanding of how natural environments support a wide range of plant and animal life